BUGTeas/HHML/README.md

 2: Always search (even if Java has been found)
 ```
 **Search custom path**\
+Each line of Java path searched in "customPath.txt" under the same directory as the script.\
 Configuration name: searchInCustPath\
 Default parameter: 2\
 Java found in this range will add to temporary environment variable so that HMCL to detect it.\
 \
 **Search current directory**\
+Search Java directory under the same directory as the script.\
 Configuration name: searchInCD\
 Default parameter: 2\
 Java found in this range will add to temporary environment variable so that HMCL to detect it.\